pipermerriam/ethereum-alarm-clock-docs/docs/overview.rst

 The Alarm service maintains accounts for each address on the network.
 These accounts can have ether deposited and withdrawn at any time.
-However, at the time the call is executed, if the scheduler's account does not have enough funds to pay for 102% of the maximum possible transaction cost for the block the call is executed on, the call will be skipped.
+However, at the time the call is executed, if the scheduler's account does not have enough funds to pay for the execution of the scheduled call, it will be skipped.

 Registering Call Data
 ^^^^^^^^^^^^^^^^^^^^^